The Wharf (Washington, D.C.)

-The Wharf is a multi-billion dollar mixed-use development on the Southwest Waterfront in Washington, D.C.
+The District Wharf, commonly known simply as The Wharf, is a multi-billion dollar mixed-use development on the Southwest Waterfront in Washington, D.C.
 It contains the city's historic Maine Avenue Fish Market, hotels, residential buildings, restaurants, shops, parks, piers, docks and marinas, and live music venues.
 The first phase of The Wharf opened in October 2017 and the second and final phase was completed in October 2022.
 The neighborhood encompasses 24 acre of land, 50 acre of water, and contain 3.2 e6ft2 of retail, residential, and entertainment space along 1 mi of the Potomac River shoreline from the Francis Case Memorial Bridge to Fort McNair.

 The idea of redeveloping the waterfront gained momentum with District officials in the early 2000s when the Anacostia Waterfront Corporation was created to oversee the redevelopment of the Southwest Waterfront neighborhood.
 The redevelopment was intended to reconnect the neglected and isolated portions of the southwest quadrant with downtown Washington, D.C., and make the area accessible and attractive to pedestrians while enhancing the existing community.
-Developers settled on The Wharf as the project name at the suggestion of D.C.
-Congresswoman Eleanor Holmes Norton, who recalled that this section of the Southwest Waterfront was known as The Wharf during the 19th and early 20th centuries.
+Developers named the project at the suggestion of D.C.
+Congresswoman Eleanor Holmes Norton, who recalled that this section of neighborhood was known as The Wharf during the 19th and early 20th centuries.